 This is a specialty thread that is a game-changer for seams that need maximum stretch and a soft, comfortable finish.

-• Our Recommendation: If you are a professional sewer or are making garments that need to withstand a lot of stress, woolly nylon is an excellent choice for a serger.
+Our Recommendation: If you are a professional sewer or are making garments that need to withstand a lot of stress, woolly nylon is an excellent choice for a serger.
 It can also be hand-wound onto a bobbin for a standard machine, but this can be tricky.
+Our swimwear fabric guide and activewear fabric guide cover when woolly nylon is the preferred thread choice for high-stress seam applications.

 3. Nylon Thread: A Strong and Flexible Alternative